10201 Database Linux X86 64.Cpio.Gz

 - The option

-must precede the pattern on the command line - Since that option removes the leading
+--no-absolute-filenamesmust precede the pattern on the command line - Since that option removes the leading

-from filenames, the matching pattern must also omit the leading/
+/from filenames, the matching pattern must also omit the leading/